particle-iot/docs/src/content/reference/firmware.md

 ### println()

-Print data, followed by a newline, to all the clients connected to a server.
+Print data, followed by a newline, to the last client connected to a server.
 Prints numbers as a sequence of digits, each an ASCII character (e.g. the number 123 is sent as the three characters '1', '2', '3').

 ```C++
 // SYNTAX